tari-labs/tari-university/src/preface/style-guide.md

 - No numbering is used in the text panel.
 Numbering appears in the panel to the left of the text panel.
 - Upper and lower-case letters are used for headings at all levels.
+- A markdown editor such as Typora can help you to quickly apply heading numbers.